NLeSC/mcfly/README.md

 `pip install .`

 ## Visualization
+We build a tool to visualize the configuration and performance of the models.
 To run the  model visualization, cd to the project directory and start up a python web server:

 `python -m http.server 8888 &`